 If the child was conceived through alternative methods, the court will recognize and honor the intent to parent the child.
 Otherwise, genetic testing will normally be used to disprove parentage of the spouse.

 For more information about parentage actions, see the Northwest Justice Project publication Parentage and Parenting Plans for Unmarried Parents in Washington linked in Resources.

 Do I Need a Lawyer to Do This?

-You do not have to work with a lawyer to disestablish paternity, but, as with all court actions involving children, it is strongly recommended.
+You do not have to work with a lawyer, but, as with all court actions involving children, it is strongly recommended.
 If you are not already working with a lawyer for your divorce, consider hiring one at this time.